meetjestad/mjs_gateway_configuration/README.md

  - It must be added in the TTN console.
 The convention is to use `mjs-gateway-123` as the gateway id, which must match the hostname later.

+   Note that the forwarder installed by this script uses the newer, authenticated and TCP-based TTN forwarder protocol.
+When registering the gateway with TTN, be sure to *not* tick the "legacy packet forwarder" box.
+This new protocol no longer uses a gateway EUI to identify the gateway, so the EUI originally configured by Ideetron is no longer relevant.
  - OpenVPN certificates must be generated on the VPN servers.
 As root:
    ```
    cd /etc/openvpn/ca